plantinformatics/germinate-brapi/README.md

 Work carried out by Agriculture Victoria as part of the Australian Grains Genebank Strategic Partnership.

+A step by step guide to using the new feature is available here: https://github.com/plantinformatics/pretzel/files/13699164/PretzelGerminateBrAPIConnection_StepByStepGuide.pdf

 ### Get a List of Samples in a Specified Dataset
 **Endpoint:** `brapi/v2/callsets/dataset/{datasetID}`